Skip to main content

 (e) Hospital or police kept the medication.

-(f) Brand or generic was ineffective and the patient was switched to generic or brand.
+(f) Brand or generic was ineffective and the recipient was switched to generic or brand.

-(H) Selected pharmaceuticals, including injectable drugs, are not covered under the pharmacy program if they are administered in a provider setting, other than a NF, ICF/IID, or pharmacy.
+(H) Selected pharmaceuticals, including injectable drugs, are not covered under the pharmacy program if they are administered by a healthcare provider as defined in rule 4123-6-01 of the Administrative Code other than in a NF, ICF/IID, or pharmacy.

 (1) Long-acting injectable pharmaceuticals used for substance use disorder or mental health conditions may be billed by the pharmacy for administration in a provider setting under the following circumstances: